LM initials logo. Logo is a rounded square where the L on the left wraps around and under the M.

 I've posted my plant observations to iNaturalist for the past few years which helps me identify the things I photograph.
 Not only do I find it fun, but the data is used to help scientists with their research.
 As I gain more experience, a future goal of mine is to contribute to this open-source project to give back to the community.

-A patch of brodiea, in the Lily family of plants, sits below a granite mountain.
+A patch of brodiea lily sits below a granite mountain.

-A patch of semi-parasitic paitbrush glows vibrant red in a strong bloom.
+A patch of paitbrush glows vibrant red in a strong bloom.

 A rare species of paintbrush clsoe up.
 Flowers look like three tubes fused together with spots on the end.